Generator Transfer Switch Using Circuit Breakers

 - The Circuit Breaker Interlock can only be used at the Main Panel.

-How a Circuit Breaker Interlock Kit Works as a Generator Transfer Switch
+How a Circuit Breaker Interlock Kit Works

 Below you will see a photo from a job site where I installed a Circuit Breaker Generator Transfer Interlock device which allows either the main electrical panel breaker or the generator feed circuit breaker to be on, but never both.
 The interlock kit must be properly installed with the appropriate circuit breakers and then may only be used with the panel cover positioned and securely mounted in place.
 Consult the installation instructions of the specific interlock kit that is obtained.